 Opportunities for Study

 Bridwell Library offers two different opportunities for researchers desiring to have a concentrated research study experience:

 An opportunity to utilize an on-campus studio apartment and private library study carrel for one to four weeks (dependent upon availability).

 For additional information, please contact Bridwell Administration (214-768-3483).

 Bridwell Library offers a wealth of resources for the study of Methodism and the convergence of religious, intellectual, and cultural traditions that gave rise to and emanate from this historic movement.
 Bridwell Library Digital Collections are drawn from these resources including extensive holdings of Wesleyana and Methodistica.
 The most prominent collection of these holdings is of 139 letters written by John Wesley (1703–1791) who, with his brother Charles Wesley (1707–1788) and fellow cleric George Whitefield (1714–1788), are credited with the foundation of the evangelical movement known as Methodism.
 The letters of John and Charles Wesley include large format scans and searchable transcriptions of each letter.

 The Methodist Materials page on Bridwell Library's website provides access to an array of primary and secondary sources on the background, rise, development, and present state of Methodism.
 A new resource is the latest edition of United Methodist Studies: Basic Bibliographies (6th edition).
 Additional Methodist Exhibitions may be accessed here.

-For assistance with Special Collections and Archives, contact Eric White (Curator) or Timothy Binkley (Archivist).
+For assistance with Special Collections and Archives, contact Katharine Chandler (Curator) or Timothy Binkley (Archivist).
 For reference assistance, please contact Jane Elder or David Schmersal.